Help for the Holiday Blues

 Try to celebrate the holidays in a different way.

 The holiday blues can be quite common, but if you are feeling especially down—for

 example, your sleep or your appetite is affected, or if your feelings persist after

-the holidays —contact your healthcare provider or visit the National Alliance on Mental Illness for help and guidance.
+the holidays —contact your healthcare provider.
+Or visit the National Alliance on Mental Illness or FindTreatment.gov for help and guidance.

 Call 988 in a crisis

 If you're thinking about suicide, call or text 988.
-You will be connected to trained crisis counselors at the National Suicide Prevention
+You will be connected to trained crisis counselors at the 988 Suicide & Crisis Lifeline.

-Lifeline.
-An online chat option is also available at www.suicidepreventionlifeline.org.
+An online chat option is also available at 988lifeline.org/.
 Lifeline is free and available 24/7.
-Lifeline is free and available 24/7.
-They are
+Lifeline counselors are also available by calling